EU agrees to extend Russia economic sanctions by six months

 The diplomats asked EU officials to start legal and technical work required to extend asset freezes or travel bans on Ukrainian and Russian individuals and companies accused of undermining Ukraine's sovereignty, territorial integrity and independence.

-No decision has been taken yet to actually extend the sanctions on 150 people and 37 organisations, currently due to expire on Sept.
+No decision has been taken yet to actually extend the sanctions on 150 people and 37 organizations, currently due to expire on Sept.
 15.

-Igor Sechin, head of Russia's top oil producer Rosneft (ROSN.MM), said on the sidelines of an economic forum in St Petersburg the EU decision to renew sanctions was harmful to both Russia and the bloc.
+Igor Sechin, head of Russia's top oil producer Rosneft, said on the sidelines of an economic forum in St Petersburg the EU decision to renew sanctions was harmful to both Russia and the bloc.

 "It'll affect everyone.
 First of all, manufacturers of technology that we buy in Europe.
 So I think this is not the right decision," Sechin, a close ally of Russian President Vladimir Putin, told reporters.